micasaupgrades/blog/_posts/2015-08-28-ten-ways-accelerate-sales.markdown

 <li><b>Give your buyers a gentle push</b> - by watching your buyers’ activity and give them a marketing push in the right direction.</li>
 </ol>

-And this is just the start. <a href="http://www.micasaupgrades.com/#/contact">Click here</a> to talk to a MiCasa Upgrades rep today to see our digital upgrades solution has worked for other home builders and helped them sell more homes and increase their revenue.
+And this is just the start. <a href="http://www.micasaupgrades.com/#/contact">Talk to a MiCasa Upgrades rep today</a> to see how our digital upgrades solution has worked for other home builders and helped them sell more homes and increase their revenue.